Line-Kat/microservices-chores-app/README.md

 walking the dog, etc. A parent creates an account and can create several child profiles.
 It’s the parent that manages which chores are on the child's profile.
 A child has its own profile where today’s chores and balance is shown.
 When a chore is done, the child can mark it as completed.
-When all the chores for a day are marked as done, an amount of money is added to the child’s balance.
+When all the chores for a day are marked as completed, an amount of money is added to the child’s balance.
 In addition, the child can create a saving goal and as they earn money, they will see the remaining amount needed to reach their goal decrease.
 This might help keep the child’s motivation up to continue doing chores in addition to learning about economics.

+- parent is presented with a list of chores to choose from when adding a chore to a child.
+- A parent can add a chore to the DB

 ### The services
 - ### gateway